hopeit-git/hopeit.engine/README.md

 - **JULY 2020**: `hopeit.engine` version 0.1.0 is released as Open Source in github!

-- We are still working on improving documentation and tutorials.

-- Early adopters are implementing solutions in small organizations using hopeit.engine.
-We are continuously gathering feedback and making the engine more stable and easy to use as we learn from real use case scenarios.

-- Our next objective is to create more learning material to allow software professionals to learn on Microservices development using *hopeit.engine* to enable this.
-Tutorials are already available as part of [documentation](https://hopeitengine.readthedocs.io/en/latest/tutorials/index.html)

 ## More info

 Please check the [docs](https://hopeitengine.readthedocs.io/en/latest/index.html).